How to Avoid Getting Nauseous When You Exercise

 “If the nausea persists despite addressing all of the above concerns, it’s best to see a doctor to be evaluated for underlying potential health issues that need to be addressed,” says Dunston.

 What to Do if Your Workout Makes You Nauseous

 Even when you think you’ve done everything right, sometimes nausea just happens.
 When that horrible, sick-to-your-stomach sensation starts to creep up on you, Dunston says it’s best to rest for a few minutes.
-Stop what you’re doing and find a spot to sit, or lean against something sturdy.
+Stop what you’re doing and find a something sturdy to sit or lean against.